Medical Assistant Externship Insights

 Expectations of a Medical Assistant Externship.

 You can learn a lot in the classroom, but you can’t learn everything, especially if you’re studying to be a Medical Assistant.
 It’s a job that requires extensive medical knowledge, as well as skills and professional attributes that can only be gained through hands-on experience.
-At the Allen School of Health Sciences this comes in the form of an externship, consisting of 275 hours in a healthcare facility.
+At the Allen School of Health Sciences, this comes in the form of an externship, consisting of 275 hours in a healthcare facility.
 We want to ensure our students are prepared for all aspects of this career.
 To assist you, we have written an outline of what to expect from your Medical Assistant externship.

 Working under Supervision

-The greatest benefit of a Medical Assistant externship is opportunity to practice skills and duties while being supervised.
+The greatest benefit of a Medical Assistant externship is the opportunity to practice skills and duties while being supervised.
 In your classes, you’ll learn what and why Medical Assistants do what they do.
 When you take that knowledge into the real world with real patients, however, some tasks can be daunting.
 The good news is that you’re not alone, and there is a huge support system.

 Your supervisor will work with you closely, especially at the beginning, to ensure you remember everything you’ve learned in class, and you feel comfortable administering your duties.
 In addition, your supervisor may also serve as your safety net to ensure that you don’t miss anything.
 This aspect of supervision can and should relieve a lot of pressure.
 It’s common to feel nervous before you’ve gained your skills, practice, and habits, but a supervisor’s presence should assuage most of these fears.